top of page

 What This Means for You

-Think of Integrative therapy as like having access to a fully equipped toolbox, rather than having just a single tool.
+Integrative therapy is kind of like having access to a fully equipped toolbox, rather than having just a single tool on hand.

 Depending on your needs, we might, for example:

-• Use Cognitive-Behavioural (CBT) techniques to understand and reprocess patterns or habits in your thoughts, emotions and responses
+• Use Cognitive-Behavioural Therapy (CBT) techniques to understand and reprocess patterns or habits in your thoughts, emotions and behavioural responses

-• Practice (DBT) mindfulness strategies to help you manage challenging thoughts and regulate emotions
+• Practice Dialectical-Behavioural Therapy (DBT) mindfulness strategies to help you manage challenging thoughts and regulate emotions

 • Apply Trauma-Informed Care to ensure we're addressing root causes, not just presenting symptoms

-• Develop (ACT) Self-Compassion practices to build your resilience and help prevent burnout
+• Utilise Acceptance and Commitment Therapy (ACT) self-compassion practices to build your resilience and help prevent burnout

 I'm All About Flexible and Responsive Care